 - If you plan to continue in one of the following extra-curricular areas, we encourage you to apply for a talent scholarship.
-Talent scholarships are for sports, art, theatre, music, campus ministries and debate.
+Talent scholarships are offered in athletics, art, theatre, music, campus ministries and debate.

-- To receive the automatic annual scholarship for PTK members, if you're a PTK member, please contact PTK.
+- To receive the automatic annual scholarship for PTK members please contact PTK.
 You can sort their directory by Title and ask a Key Services Associate to email verification that you are a PTK member.
-If you're in a community college but are not a PTK member, you can find out if your college has a PTK chapter and how to join it if you are eligible (e.g., by searching your college's website for PTK).
+If you're in a community college but are not a PTK member, you can find out if your college has a PTK chapter and how to join it if you are eligible.

 - Pay your $300 deposit.
 The sooner you deposit, the higher priority you have to register for courses and the more likely you are to receive your housing preferences (if you will be living on campus).
-Deposits for fall term are refundable until May 1.
-Your deposit will be applied to your student education expenses.
-Your deposit is due prior to attending an orientation.
-You may pay your deposit:
+Your deposit will be applied to your student education expenses. and must be paid prior to attending an orientation.
+Deposits can be paid online.